zSelimReborn/KothArena/README.md

 * Everything working on multiplayer and split-screen
 * AI for Zombies (melee)
 * AI for Agents (shooting)

-## Currently WiP
+* Improve AI for Agents.
+Now agents can shoot using different kind of guns.
 * Improve agents movement.
 Should not overlap with other agents.
+* Friendly-fire turned off.
+* Ticket system to avoid player overwhelming by everyone shooting at the same time.

+## Currently WiP

+* New kind of traps

 ## Upcoming

-* Ticket system avoiding everyone shoot the player.
-* New kind of traps
 * Stands for directional sprints/jump
 * Dash movement
 * Damage direction indicator UI